billyquizboi/abyssonym-encrouter/README.md

 Third column value is a hexadecimal number which represents the index for a specific formation.
 Second column value is not used.
 An **Instruction** object for an event will be created with formation matching index == column 3 in the formations list.
 So which formation is that exactly?
-The formation at index `i` will be the formation stored in game file at byte 0xf6200 + (index * 15) and with auxiliary data at 0xf5900 + (index * 4).
+The formation at index `i` will be the formation stored in rom at byte 0xf6200 + (index * 15) and with auxiliary data at 0xf5900 + (index * 4).

 | column | value | type               | description                                                                                         |
 |--------|-------|--------------------|-----------------------------------------------------------------------------------------------------|